Graduate Program in Glass

-The School of Art offers both the Master of Arts and Master of Fine Arts degrees in Glass.
-Recognized by U.S. News & World Report as one of America’s top 100 graduate programs in the visual arts, the School of Art at Kent State University provides abundant opportunities for graduate students to advance their skills in all areas of studio art.
+The School of Art offers both the Master of Arts degree in Studio Art and the Master of Fine Arts degree in Glass.
+Recognized by U.S. News & World Report as one of America’s top graduate programs in the visual arts, the School of Art at Kent State University provides abundant opportunities for graduate students to advance their skills in all areas of studio art.
 We offer the only MFA program in northeast Ohio, and the only program in the state of Ohio to offer this breadth of studio specialties.

 The graduate program in Glass at Kent State University is based on the belief that successful creative work results from spending time with one’s ideas and receiving constructive and supportive criticism from faculty and peers.
 With this in mind, the program aims to create an atmosphere where students pursue ideas and engage in an extended scholarly dialogue.
 While building on the legacy of the American Studio Glass Movement, students are fostered to be leaders in redefining the future of studio glassmaking.